 In some cases, when an individual dies without a will in Texas, distributing the estate can be costly and burdensome.
 However, there are also many simple estate administration alternatives available when there is no will.
 The Texas probate lawyers at Shutt Law Firm will provide a free consultation to see which probate alternative is best.
 Free Probate Attorney Consultation to find out the easiest and most affordable legal option available.

 Even though this process is more efficient than probate, heirs must still properly execute the affidavit and file the affidavit in probate court, and the estate must be eligible for the small estate administration process.

 As the name would imply, to be eligible, the estate must be… small.
-The Texas Probate Code states that an estate is small enough for this process if the value of the estate assets equals $50,000 or less, not including the homestead property.
+The Texas Estates Code states that an estate is small enough for this process if the value of the estate assets equals $50,000 or less, not including the homestead property.

-This process is only available when the decedent died with no Will.
-At the outset, note that this probate alternative process may be the only option if the estate isn’t small.
+This process is only available when the deceased person dies with no Will.
+At the outset, note that this Texas probate alternative process may be the only option if the estate isn’t small.

 The process requires at least one hearing in front of the probate court judge.
-Ordinarily, to start the Texas determination of heirship process, the probate lawyer for an heir files a court application with the probate court to start the process.
+Ordinarily, to start the Texas determination of heirship process, the probate lawyer for an heir files a court application with the probate court.
 Then, the court will hire an independent attorney to essentially track down and represent any unknown heirs.
 After the independent attorney conducts the investigation, the court will require a hearing at which two disinterested witnesses must testify as to the information in the application.